Witnesses under 18 years old

-- Interview the defendant about what the child or young person has said and send the file to the Director of Public Prosecutions, or
+- Interview the accused about what the child or young person has said and send the file to the Director of Public Prosecutions, or

-- Charge the defendant with an offence or
+- Charge the accused with an offence or

-- Issue a summons for the defendant to appear in court.
+- Issue a summons for the accused to appear in court.

 The Director of Public Prosecutions

-The DPP makes an independent decision about whether or not to proceed with the prosecution, which means that the child or young person may or may not be required to give evidence.
+The DPP makes an independent decision about whether to proceed with the prosecution, which means that the child or young person may or may not need to give evidence.

-Criminal cases commence in the District Court where the judge sits without a jury.
+Criminal cases begin in the District Court where the judge sits without a jury.
 Cases involving minor assaults are decided in the District Court.
-Cases involving more serious assaults or serious offences against property are sent forward for trial to the Circuit Court.
-Cases involving murder, rape, aggravated sexual assault, treason, piracy, etc., must be heard in the Central Criminal Court.
-In both the Circuit and Central Criminal Courts, the judge sits with a jury.
+Cases involving more serious assaults or serious offences against property are sent to the Circuit Court.
+Cases involving murder, rape, aggravated sexual assault, treason and piracy must be heard in the Central Criminal Court.
+In the Circuit and Central Criminal Courts, there is a judge and a jury.

-If a witness is 14 years of age or over, he/she will be required to give evidence on oath or affirmation.
-Children under 14 years are not required to swear an oath or make an affirmation before giving evidence.
+If a witness is 14 years of age or older, they have to give evidence on oath or affirmation.
+Children under 14 years of age do not have to swear an oath or make an affirmation before giving evidence.

-In some cases involving sexual offences, the judge may decide that members of the public should not be allowed in court.
+In some cases involving sexual offences, the judge can decide not to let members of the public into the court.

 Video recording of statements

-- The child witness must be available for cross-examination by the defence at the trial following the playing of the tape (although cross-examination may be via television link and using an intermediary).
+- The child witness must be available to be cross-examined by the defence after the video is played at the trial (cross-examination may be by video link and using an intermediary)

-- The prosecution must serve notice of its intention to admit a videotaped interview in evidence and must give the accused a reasonable opportunity to view the videotape.
+- The prosecution must serve notice that it plans to admit a videotaped interview in evidence and must give the accused a reasonable opportunity to view the videotape

-- An edited version of the videotape may be played to the court but only if the accused consents and the judge allows it.
+- An edited version of the videotape may be played to the court, but this can only happen if the accused agrees to it and the judge allows it

-Ultimately, it is at the discretion of the trial judge whether to allow a videotape to be admitted in evidence.
-The judge has to consider whether there is any risk that the admission of the videotape will result in unfairness to the accused.
+Ultimately, the trial judge decides whether a videotape can be admitted in evidence.
+The judge has to consider if admitting the videotape will result in unfairness to the accused.

-The statements of victims under 14 years of age can be made during an interview with a Garda or other competent person.
-The competent person in such a situation would be the professional person who assesses the young person as a result of an abuse case which is being investigated.
+Victims who are under 18 years of age can make statements during an interview with a Garda or another competent person.
+A competent person in this situation could be a professional who assesses the young person because of an abuse case which is being investigated.